-(b) Facilitate the development of career pathways and co-enrollment, as appropriate, in core programs; and understanding of career pathways and strategically align its resources to support short-term training options focused on middle-career occupations in high-growth industries.
+(b) Facilitate the development of career pathways and co-enrollment, as appropriate, in core programs; and

+Over the last four years, CSCF has collaborated with its educational partners to increase its understanding of career pathways and strategically align its resources to support short-term training options focused on middle-career occupations in high-growth industries.
 CSCF consultants intentionally work with individuals to identify career choices that offer competitive wages and opportunities for advancement.